dschmenk/PLASMA/README.md

 ### Numbers

 Decimal numbers (using digits 0 through 9) are written just as you would expect them.
-The numer **42** would be written as `42`.
-PLASMA only knowaout integer numbers; no decimal points.
+The number **42** would be written as `42`.
+PLASMA only knows about integer numbers; no decimal points.
 Negative numbers are preceded by a `-`.
 Hexadecimal constants are preceded with a `$` to identify them, such as `$C030`.

 ### Characters